TNT-JEFFERSON/TERRENEITOR/⚒️ Mobility management/README.md

 |zip ties|<img src="zip ties.jpg" width="200">|

+## Why did we chose all of these previous materials?

+We chose all of these previous materials, components and pieces in our robot because is what we found in our robotics laboratory and school and is also what we are being taught.

+Absolutely everything (the diverse lego pieces, the "ready to go" electrical components, and more) were also bought here in our country, Venezuela, except for the pixycam which was imported from abroad.

 ## Note:

 - Mostly eveything we just mentioned is part of our final robot, but for the previous attempts and prototypes we used the same or almost the same materials, pieces, parts and components.

 # Models

 Now, we will talk about all the information regarding our 3D printed models, designed and printed by us.

+# 3D Scanner

+Its important to mention that we also borrowed a 3D scanner to print some models.
+This is because in our robotics laboratory we needed to modify some lego pieces, or didn't have enough of them, so we decided to print our own lego pieces.

 ## Adapter for the wheels